SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 - SHR:
   - It can be made with a first hand kill.
-  - When the imposter is targeted,<br>
+  - When the impostor is targeted,<br>
   the protective effect is triggered and the kill can be triggered thereafter At first glance,<br>
   it looks as if you have been able to make [Jackal Friends](#JackalFriends), but it is not.<br>
   [Jackal Friends](#JackalFriends) has not been converted.